Razzia sur la chnouf: Plot

 After a spell in the US, master criminal Henri "le Nantais" returns to Paris and is recruited by Paul Liski, head of a major narcotics ring, to improve efficiency of distribution.
 Merchandise has been disappearing and unreliable dealers must be eliminated.
 For the latter purpose he is assigned two hit men, Catalan and Bibi.
 As his cover, he is made manager of a restaurant, Le Troquet, much favoured by the underworld.
-As soon as he walks in, he catches the eye of the cashier, Lisette, who resolves to be his girl.
-The first task he is given is a courier who wants out, not understanding that there is only one way to leave the organisation: Catalan and Bibi quickly eliminate him.
-Then he visits a laboratory, whose courier has been dealing on the side and is quickly dealt with by the two hit men.
-Deciding that the laboratory is compromised, Henri himself takes its entire stock to the port of Le Havre, to be shipped overseas.
-Later, the organisation is shocked to learn that French police found the whole consignment.
+As soon as he walks in, he catches the eye of the cashier, Lisette, whom he easily seduces.
+The first task he is given is Émile Lourmel, a courier who wants out, not understanding that there is only one way to leave the organization: Catalan and Bibi kill him.
+Then he visits a laboratory and takes most of its stock to the port of Le Havre, to be shipped overseas.
+The chemist at the laboratory is found to have given more drugs to the courier than instructed, so he's roughed up by Catalan and Bibi while the courier, who was selling the drugs on the side, is killed by them after being found by Henri.
+Soon, the organization learns that the police has found the consignment sent via Le Havre.

-Police pressure intensifies, with a raid on Le Troquet in which staff and customers are all taken in for questioning.
-They exempt Lisette, who has moved into Henri's apartment upstairs and has been given a number to ring if Henri's life is in danger.
-Freed, he continues his investigations into weak links, visiting among other sordid spots a Chinese opium den and a club for black marijuana smokers.
-When Catalan and Bibi are sent on a job, they walk into a police ambush and escape wounded, after killing two cops.
-They rush round to Le Troquet, where Lisette overhears their story, and Henri decides that Paul must solve this problem.
-When the three go to his house, he gives them a map and the keys to a country hideaway; Driving there straight away, they are looking for food and drink when the house is surrounded by police and in a gun battle Catalan and Bibi are killed.
-The police, who had been alerted by Lisette, take the lightly wounded Henri back to headquarters, where the whole drug ring from Paul downwards has been arrested.
-Revealing himself to be an undercover police inspector, Henri looks forward to interrogating them.
+Police pressure intensifies, with a raid on Le Troquet in which all of the staff and customers are taken in for questioning.
+They exempt Lisette, who has moved into Henri's apartment upstairs.
+After being released, Henri gives her a phone number to call if she feels that his life is in danger.
+Henri continues his investigations into weak distribution links, visiting among other sordid spots an opium den and a club for black smokers of marijuana.
+When Catalan and Bibi are sent to eliminate an unreliable dealer, they walk into a police ambush and escape albeit wounded, after killing two.
+They immediately go to Le Troquet and demand that Henri take them to Liski, whom they want to provide them with a place to lay low.
+Lisette overhears and makes the phone call.
+When the three men go to Liski's house, he gives them money, a map and keys to his country hideaway.
+Shortly after they arrive, police raid the house.
+Henri reveals that he is an undercover detective and demands Catalan and Bibi surrender; they shoot back, killing a policeman and wounding Henri in the arm, and are killed.
+The police, who had been alerted by Lisette, take Henri to headquarters, where the whole drug ring from Liski downwards are, after being arrested.